tanzaki/laravel.blog-guides/getting_started.md

 ### Showing Articles

-If you submit the form again now, Rails will complain about not finding the `show` action.
+If you submit the form again now, Laravel will complain about not finding the `show` action.
 That's not very useful though, so let's add the `show` action before proceeding.